thiagobien/ACL/workshop/08_Unbreakable_Delivery_Pipeline/01_Harden_Staging_Pipeline_with_Quality_Gate/README.md

     }
     ```

-1. Commit/Push changes to the repository `k8s-deploy-staging`.
+1. Commit/Push the changes to your GitHub repository *k8s-deploy-staging*.